ON3JT/LoRa-iGate-Monitor/README.md

 		"port": 4210                 port where the ESP32 listens to }
 ```
 I know that the port was 514, but 4210 was from an Arduino UDP example and I continued using this :-).
+It is recommended to provide the ESP32 with a fixed IP address in your network.
+I do this using a DHCP reservation on the MAC address of the controller.

 # Resources
 ## Disclaimer